lixizju/AGRL.pytorch/README.md

-This is the pytorch implementation for ``Adaptive Graph Representation Learning for Video Person Re-identification''.
+This is the PyTorch implementation for *Adaptive Graph Representation Learning for Video Person Re-identification*.

 ## Citation
 Please kindly cite this project in your paper if it is helpful😊: